 5. The Dead Come To Join The Party

-There is a belief that the souls of the deceased return for Día de los Muertos to celebrate with their families.
-This is the time of the year when the dead pay a visit, and many people believe spirits are actually present.
+Some who celebrate the holiday believe that souls of the deceased return for Día de los Muertos to celebrate with their families.
+This is the time of the year when the dead pay a visit, and so it only makes sense the spirits are actually present at the festivities.
 Typically, November 1 is for celebrating children who died, and November 2 is when adults are commemorated.

 6. Butterflies Are Important Symbols